-Bio: Athletic Director & Special Teams Coach Kevin Gokmen
+Bio: Kevin Gokmen - Athletic Director & Special Teams Coach

 Kevin believes that football can be the vehicle to teach young men the toughest lessons of life.
 “Life can beat you down and hold you down.
 We teach our kids to keep getting up.
 If you can get up one more time, find a way to get on your feet one more time, you’re going to win.
 Your ‘Get ups’ just have to outnumber your ‘Knock downs’ by one!
 It’s that simple.”

 In high school, Kevin was a standout 2-way player for the Liberal Redskins in southwestern Kansas.
-He was one of only two sophomores that played on the 1980 5A State Championship Team and went on to become a three year letterman as fullback and linebacker, two of those years as the starter in both positions.
+He was one of only two sophomores that played on the 1980 5A State Championship Team and went on to become a three year Letterman as fullback and linebacker, two of those years as the starter in both positions.
 He was selected as the All Area Defensive Player of the Year his junior and senior seasons.
 As a linebacker he still holds the unofficial state record for tackles in a single game with 33.

 After high school, Kevin turned down a scholarship to Pratt Community College in order to walk-on at the University of Kansas.
 His dream of wearing the Crimson and Blue of the Jayhawks was within reach.
 Kevin lived the grueling life of a Division 1 walk-on, playing the role of that week’s opponent during practice.
 The ‘Scout Team’ is an education all its own and one that helped prepare him for the real world.
 Dream, Struggle, Victory.
 It was worth the entire 'Struggle’ for the ‘Victory’ of suiting up for home games and running out of the tunnel at Memorial Stadium with the rest of the team.
 Running onto the field and being greeted by a stadium full of Jayhawk Fans is something he will never forget!
 Kevin was the only walk-on to score a touchdown in the Crimson & Blue inter-squad game when he grabbed a loose ball and scored on a blocked punt.
 He went on to play in Junior Varsity games but during his second year he made a decision that shaped his life forever.

 It’s now one of his teaching points but it’s also a permanent personal area of regret.
-During the second year, Kevin left the team to focus on his Architecture degree.
+During his second year, Kevin left the team to focus on his Architecture degree.
 Kevin says, “In my mind, I decided that I couldn’t play at this level, that I needed to focus on school and I had a girl I wanted to spend time with.”
 All valid points, but the truth was, as he says, “I gave up on my dream.”
-Now 30 years later, Kevin hopes to encourage young men to pursue their dreams no matter what.
+Now 30+ years later, Kevin hopes to encourage young men to pursue their dreams no matter what.
 “We must all suffer from one of two pains: the pain of discipline or the pain of regret.
 The difference is discipline weighs ounces while regret weighs tons.”
 And, he notes, “Regret is always with you”.
 Just one year later, the walk-on player that was below him on the depth chart, worked and worked, keeping his eyes on his dream and made the traveling squad, got a scholarship and became an integral part of the Kansas roster.
 This forever hammered home the concept.
 “Dream, Struggle, Victory”.
 Although the victory may not be a ‘win’, it is the knowledge that you did everything you could at that moment to pursue the goal.

 "For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future."